transitland/www-transit-land-v2/content/docs/vector-tiles.md

     https://transit.land/mbtiles/routes/tiles/{z}/{x}/{y}.pbf
     https://transit.land/mbtiles/stops/tiles/{z}/{x}/{y}.pbf

+## Configuring access

+You will need to send your API key as part of the request to this endpoint.
+It can be specified through either the `apikey` query parameter or `apikey` header value.

+## Access considerations

+Transitland Vector Tiles are pre-generated and cached for performance.
+This is a necessity for rendering large scale maps quickly.
+As such, data in the tiles may lag up to a few hours behind other APIs.
+If your use case requires access to the most current data, finer-grained queries, or more structured results, then the REST or GraphQL APIs may be more appropriate.

+Route and stop tiles include both a stable, public OnestopID for each entity, as well as an internal ID value.
+These internal IDs are not stable and should not be used outside of the immediate context; they are provided only as a convenience for when a unique integer key is needed (e.g. GeoJSON display).

 ## Route tiles

 The following attributes are provided for each feature in the route tiles.
 Note that some fields may be empty or null, in particular, `headway_secs` cannot always be accurately estimated.
-The internal ID values should only be used for immediate queries; these change over time.

 Attribute | Description | Example
 ------------------|--|--------------